 Baa Atoll Maldives Travel Guide

-These creatures gather from May to November, with peak sightings from August to October, drawn by plankton blooms during the southwest monsoon.
+These creatures gather from May to November, with peak sightings from August to October, drawn by plankton blooms during the southwest part monsoon.

 The most significant natural escape.
 It holds unparalleled manta ray and whale shark encounters, especially during the southwest monsoon season.